Stuart Speedie, PhD, FACMI

-Dr. Speedie’s research has focused on the impact of health information technologies on patient outcomes, provider perceptions and attitudes, and organizational outcomes.
-In particular, his research has focused on the impact of technologies of health information exchange, telehealth, and electronic prescribing.
-He has also been heavily involved in the design of information systems to support clinical research in primary care settings.
-In 2008, Dr. Speedie was inducted into the American College of Medical Informatics.
+My research focuses on the impact of health information technologies on patient outcomes, provider perceptions and attitudes and organizational outcomes.
+It encompasses the technologies of health information exchange, telehealth and electronic prescribing.
+I am also heavily involved in the design of information systems to support clinical research in primary care settings.

 - Finkelstein SM, Speedie SM, Zhou X, Ratner E, LeMire T, Valley K, Dahle L. Virtual Assisted Living Umbrella for the Elderly (VALUE): what the community thinks.
 Telemedicine and e Health 11: 246, 2005 Speedie SM, Davis D. J. Telehealth and the framework for health information technology.
 J Telemed Telecare.
 2006:12 Supple2: S59-64.